reillypascal/personalsite-ssg/pages/posts/2025/05/databending-part-4.md

 I hope to see you again soon!

 [^1]: Steven W. Smith, “The Scientist and Engineer’s Guide to Digital Signal Processing,” accessed April 30, 2025, https://www.dspguide.com/.
+This one is a bit older (and includes some BASIC and FORTRAN examples), but it's freely available online, and the math parts are very helpful.

 [^2]: Will Pirkle, Designing Audio Effect Plugins in C++: For AAX, AU, and VST3 with DSP Theory (Routledge, 2019), https://www.taylorfrancis.com/books/mono/10.4324/9780429490248/designing-audio-effect-plugins-pirkle.
+Chapters 10–12 in this one have a good discussion of filter math, and I (very loosely) based my filter on some of the examples here.